 Dr. Berg mentors students interested in Community-centered Population Health.
 The community-university partnerships she has developed build health equity and benefit populations who are under-served, un-served and marginalized.
-Student-agency partnerships help to familiarize all to the possibilities of the role of an occupational therapist on community teams to enhance population health.
+Student-agency partnerships help to familiarize all to the possibilities of the role of an on community teams to enhance population health.
 Students develop skills in program development, program evaluation and community engagement.

 General Description of Student Activities